Damien – Omen II: Writing

 David Seltzer, who wrote the first film's screenplay, was asked by the producers to write the second.
 Seltzer refused, for he had no interest in writing sequels.
-Years later he commented that if he had written the story for the second Omen, he would have set it the day after the first movie, with Damien a child living in the White House.
+Years later he commented that if he had written the story for the second Omen, he would have set it the day after the first installment, with Damien a child living in the White House.
 With Seltzer turning down Omen II, producer Harvey Bernhard duly outlined the story himself, and Stanley Mann was hired to write the screenplay.

 The earliest drafts presented Damien as a teenager and featured a female love interest.
 The love interest was deleted in the final film.

 Casting

 Academy Award-winning veteran actor William Holden was considered to star as Robert Thorn in the first Omen, but turned it down as he did not want to star in a picture about the devil.
 Gregory Peck was selected as his replacement.
 The Omen went on to become a huge hit, and Holden made sure he did not turn down the part of protagonist Richard Thorn in the sequel.
-Lee Grant, another Oscar-winner, was a fan of the first Omen, and accepted enthusiastically the role of Ann Thorn.
+Lee Grant, another Oscar-winner, was a fan of the first Omen, and enthusiastically accepted the role of Ann Thorn.

 Ray Berwick (1914–1990) trained and handled the crows used for several scenes in the film.
-Live birds and a crow-puppet were used for the attack on photojournalist Joan Hart.
+Live birds and a crow puppet were used for the attack on photojournalist Joan Hart.
 Berwick also trained the avian actors in Alfred Hitchcock's The Birds (1963).

 Leo McKern reprises his role as Carl Bugenhagen from the original film.
-McKern is the only cast member of the series to appear as the same character in more than one installment, although actor Tommy Duggan appears in the first and third installments of the series as different characters.
+McKern is the only cast member of the series to appear as the same character in more than one instalment, although actor Tommy Duggan appears in the first and third instalments of the series as different characters.

-Damien: Omen II was the film debut of Meshach Taylor (Dr. Kayne).
+Damien – Omen II was the film debut of Meshach Taylor (Dr. Kayne).

 Production

 Under Mike Hodges

-Richard Donner, director of the first Omen movie, was not available to direct the second; he was busy working on Superman.
-British director Mike Hodges was hired to helm the movie.
-Four weeks into principal photography, the producers fired Hodges, claiming his working methods were too slow and placing the film behind schedule.
+Richard Donner, director of the first installment, was not available to direct the second; he was busy working on Superman.
+British director Mike Hodges was hired to helm the film.
+Four weeks into principal photography, however, Hodges left the film: "artistic differences" was the reason given to the media, but the producers were unhappy with Hodges' working methods which they claimed were too slow and placing the film behind schedule.
+Hodges nonetheless maintained a screenwriter's credit on the finished film.

-Harvey Bernhard cited a demonstrative instance where Hodges spent half a day's filming setting up a single shot of Damien arriving at the military academy in order to place a bonfire in the foreground.
-Hodges maintained a screenwriter's credit on the finished film.

-In later interviews, Hodges commented sanguinely on his experiences working on Omen II.
+Harvey Bernhard cited a demonstrative instance where Hodges spent half a day's filming setting up a single shot of Damien coming from the stone pillars at the far end of the garden on the Thorn Estate in order to place a bonfire in the foreground.
+In later interviews, Hodges gave his own account of his experiences working on Omen II.
+He claimed that Bernhard produced a gun during an argument about the design budget, also that he left of his own accord rather than being fired.